A subsidiary of the University Medical Center Hamburg-Eppendorf

 Outline of the focal treatment process

-The treatment is performed on an inpatient basis under anaesthetic.
+The treatment is performed on an inpatient basis under general anaesthesia.
 After the procedure, a catheter is inserted for four to eight days.
 Patients stay in the clinic for two days.
-You will be able to stand up again in the evening after the treatment.
+You will be able to walk around again in the evening after the treatment.

 Your inpatient stay for focal treatment